nhannguyen95/nhannguyen95.github.io/_posts/2018-04-23-merge-sort.md

 }
 {% endhighlight %}

-Like I mentioned: if we are sorting the array from index `left` to index `right', and we have the first half and second half sorted, we can merge them in linear time so that the whole `left` to `right` is sorted:
+Like I mentioned: if we are sorting the array from index `left` to index `right`, and we have the first half and second half sorted, we can merge them in linear time so that the whole `left` to `right` is sorted:

 {% highlight c++ linenos %}
 // overload